SHELLEY M. SHIER

 In 2009 Shier became associated with The Remington Group, one of the foremost Canadian developers of residential, commercial and industrial real estate.
 Shier is creating a fine arts and entertainment program, as well as a gallery exhibition space in Downtown Markham, the new city Remington is developing in the Greater Toronto Area.
 Shier’s overall conception was to first commission what would come to be known as The Pride of Canada Carousel, the world’s first solar generated fine art carousel.
-While this masterpiece was being constructed, she assembled dozens of works of art for The Remington Group’s permanent art collection to be housed in the Remington Contemporary Art Gallery, which was formally opened in April 2015.
+While this masterpiece was being constructed, she assembled dozens of works of art for The Remington Group’s permanent art collection that is currently housed in the Remington Contemporary Art Gallery, which was formally opened in April 2015.
 The Pride of Canada Carousel opened to the public on Canada Day, Friday July 1st 2016 in Markham, Ontario.
+Among Shier's latest projects, is The Toronto Marriott Markham which features an extensive collection of Public Art.
+It opened to the public May 31, 2018.
+On December 13, 2018, Prime Minister Justin Trudeau visited The Pride of Canada Carousel in Downtown Markham as part of the Christmas event festivities.

-When not producing large-scale music and art events, theatrical and film productions, Grammy nominated CDs, or developing new properties, Shier devotes her time to charitable causes, including special events for Save The Children, Tomorrow’s Children, The Jazz Foundation of America, New York City’s Department of Cultural Affairs and the New York Public Library for the Performing Arts.
+When not producing large-scale music and art events, theatrical and film productions, Grammy nominated CDs, or developing new properties, Shier devotes her time to charitable causes, including special events for Save The Children, The Jazz Gallery, The Jazz Foundation of America, New York City’s Department of Cultural Affairs and the New York Public Library for the Performing Arts.
 A Black Belt in karate, in addition to teaching karate and kickboxing, she is also an accomplished equestrian.
-Shier is a member of Women In Music, The Blues Foundation, and The National Alliance of Musical Theater.
+Shier is a member of Music On The Inside, Harmony and Hope in Criminal Justice, The Blues Foundation, and The National Alliance of Musical Theater.
 She is featured in Who’s Who In America, Who’s Who in Entertainment and Wikipedia.

 All Rights Reserved. ©2009-2019 Broadway Bound, Inc.